Skip to Main Content

 Learn more about our methodology.

-Your enrollment status is determined by the amount of credits you're taking.
+Your enrollment status is determined by the amount of credit hours you're taking.
 A part-time student is generally one who's taking fewer classes than their school's definition of full-time enrollment.
-The Department of Education classifies standard enrollment this way:
+The Department of Education classifies full-time enrollment as at least 12 credit hours and half-time enrollment as at least six credit hours per term.

 If your school uses “clock hour” programs or another nonstandard system for enrollment, you can contact the school to find out what it considers full-time or half-time.
 Some schools consider 24 clock hours per week to be full-time enrollment, while schools with a quarter system may consider 36 quarter hours per academic year to be full-time.